-Primarily produced in the named locality of Schimberg situated in the valley of Guebwiller, on a colcanic subsoil, our Pinot Gris benefits from a full South exposure.
+Primarily produced in the named locality of Schimberg situated in the valley of Guebwiller, on a volcanic subsoil, our Pinot Gris benefits from a full South exposure.

 Slow pneumatic pressing, static racking.
 Fermentation in thermo-regulated tuns for 1 to 4 months.
 Maturation on lees from 6 to 8 months.

-The robe is light golden-yellow with light green reflections of good intensity.
+The robe is golden yellow with light reflections, of good intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.